signifier-jp/umlaut/README.md

 ```

 - `umlaut` supports single/multiple inheritance, in this example `Employee` inherits from `Person` and `Human`.
 So `Employee` will have all the fields of its parent types, plus its own.
+- An interface cannot inherit fields from other interfaces.
+- The list of reserved words should be observed before naming an interface.

 ### enum